 The Tile Tool

-No – not something you will need to go to Home Depot to find, Cobra has a tile tool hidden on a tabs hot spot.
+No – not something you will need to go to Home Depot to find, the Deltek Cobra interface has a tile tool hidden on a tabs hot spot.

 When you right-click on any of the open tabs in the explorer window, the Tile tool appears with three options.

 Tile Vertically will arrange any open tabs into a set of columns across the application window thus:

 Hmmm – you might want to not have too many tabs open for that one.